White House still planning holiday parties, despite warnings

 "I want the American people to know that we are at a dire point in our fight with this virus, by any measure: cases, positivity, hospitalizations, deaths," he said on on ABC’s “Good Morning America."
 “So I’m asking Americans — I’m begging you — hold on just a little bit longer.
 Keep Thanksgiving and the celebrations small and smart this year ... do it outdoors if you can, keep it small, ideally less than 10, and prepare beforehand.”

-“These apply to the White House, they apply to the American people, they apply to everyone.
-We want you to stay safe so we can get to a vaccine,” he said.
+Pressed on whether he had concerns about White House holiday plans, Adams said that best practices "apply to the White House, they apply to the American people, they apply to everyone.
+We want you to stay safe so we can get to a vaccine."

-Not long after, the first lady attended a small ceremony to mark the arrival of the White House Christmas tree — by horse-drawn wagon — an event that traditionally kicks off the holidays at the White House.
+Not long after, the first lady attended a small outdoor ceremony on the White House driveway to mark the arrival of the large Christmas tree that will adorn the White House Blue Room.

-Mrs. Trump inspected the Fraser fir tree, smiled, waved to cameras and chatted with masked drivers as the brass section of the United States Marine Band played Christmas carols.
+Mrs. Trump inspected the Fraser fir tree, smiled, waved to cameras and chatted with masked drivers of a carriage pulled by Clydesdale horses as the brass section of the U.S. Marine Band played Christmas carols.

 The National Christmas Tree Association said that, in normal years, “the selection of the White House Christmas tree is a media event at the NCTA Champion Grower’s farm attended by 100 or more people to observe the White House team select the perfect tree for the Blue Room.”

-On Tuesday, the events will continue as President Donald Trump participates in the annual pardoning of the National Thanksgiving Turkey at a ceremony in the Rose Garden.
+On Tuesday, the holiday events will continue at the White House as President Donald Trump participates in the annual pardoning of the National Thanksgiving Turkey at a ceremony in the Rose Garden.

+The turkeys – Corn and Cob – arrived Sunday at the luxury Willard InterContinental Hotel in Washington and photographers were invited there Monday, as they are every year, to capture the fowl strutting around inside their hotel room.

+The first family has canceled its annual Thanksgiving week trip to Florida and will be gathering at the White House instead of Trump's Mar-a-Lago club, where he is typically joined by hundreds of dues-paying members.

 Trump has remained largely behind closed doors since he lost his bid for reelection.
-He has refused to concede, lodging baseless allegations of voter fraud in an attempt to subvert the results and undermine one of the basic tenants of democracy.
+He has refused to concede, lodging baseless allegations of voter fraud in an attempt to subvert the results.